Agroecosystems

 Scale

 There is a significant need to understand scaling aspects in agroecosystems.
-Agroecosystems exist and function at plot level (less than a hectare) to landscape scale (many square kilometers).
+Agroecosystems exist and function at the plot level (less than a hectare) to the landscape scale (many square kilometers).
 The information that is generated at the plot or field level cannot be generalized to the regional, national, or global level.
-While most of the decisions made by policy makers are at a regional or national scale, those decisions may not be congenial to implement at the plot or farm level.
-Thus, interdisciplinary approaches are needed to link plot level data and extrapolate it to landscape scale.
+While most of the decisions made by policymakers are at a regional or national scale, those decisions may not be suitable for implementation at the plot or farm level.
+Thus, interdisciplinary approaches are needed to link plot-level data and extrapolate it to the landscape scale.
 To implement any such approaches, the data requirements for analyzing agroecosystem properties and functions at multiple scales can vary.
 Extensive georeferenced data might be needed to quantify some of the agroecosystem properties, and such data are rapidly becoming available.
-With advances in remote sensing technology and availability of improved satellite data, crop-type mapping, including field size, is plausible.
-Further, geospatial information technologies facilitate storage analysis, retrieval, and display of spatial and nonspatial information useful for agroecosystem research.
+With advances in remote sensing technology and the availability of improved satellite data, crop-type mapping, including field size, is plausible.
+Further, geospatial information technologies facilitate the storage, analysis, retrieval, and display of spatial and nonspatial information useful for agroecosystem research.
 Both local and federal government agencies are rapidly developing geospatial technologies to establish databases and make them available to the scientific community.
 Therefore, characterizing agroecosystem properties and functions at different scales will become more feasible over time.

 Sustainable Agroecosystems

-Studies suggest organic farming as highly sustainable in the long term.
-Organic farming relies on management practices that enhance organic matter in the soil and limits the use of synthetic fertilizers, pesticides, plant growth regulators, livestock antibiotics, or genetically modified organisms.
-It also relies on improved crop rotations such as involving legumes, green manure, compost, and biological pest control.
-As defined by N. H. Lampkin in 1994, the aim of organic farming is “to create integrated, humane, environmentally and economically sustainable production systems, which maximize reliance on farm-derived renewable resources and the management of ecological and biological processes and interactions, so as to provide acceptable levels of crop, livestock and human nutrition, protection from pests and disease, and an appropriate return to the human and other resources.''
+Studies suggest organic farming is highly sustainable in the long term.
+Organic farming relies on management practices that enhance organic matter in the soil and limit the use of synthetic fertilizers, pesticides, plant growth regulators, livestock antibiotics, or genetically modified organisms.
+It also relies on improved crop rotations, such as involving legumes, green manure, compost, and biological pest control.
+As defined by N. H. Lampkin in 1994, the aim of organic farming is “to create integrated, humane, environmentally and economically sustainable production systems, which maximize reliance on farm-derived renewable resources and the management of ecological and biological processes and interactions, so as to provide acceptable levels of crop, livestock and human nutrition, protection from pests and disease, and an appropriate return to the human and other resources.”

-Though organic agriculture is closely linked to sustainability, it can also have negative impacts to the environment such as the leaching of nitrates through legumes, or volatilization of ammonia from livestock waste.
+Though organic agriculture is closely linked to sustainability, it can also have negative impacts on the environment, such as the leaching of nitrates through legumes or the volatilization of ammonia from livestock waste.
 However, several researchers agree that the negative impacts caused by organic farming are low compared to conventional systems.

 Economic development and sustainability of agroecosystems will depend largely on our ability to manage these agroecosystems in a systematic manner.
 Maintaining crop diversity in agroecosystems is considered one of the important factors contributing to ecological sustainability.
 However, crop diversity can contribute to ecological sustainability only if the different crops fill various functions (for example, nitrogen fixation, production of organic matter to maintain soil quality, and provision of ground cover to prevent erosion) necessary for maintaining a productive agroecosystem.
 In addition, a diverse cropping system can reinforce monetary productivity and stability by allowing farmers to adjust the areas they plant to different crops in response to market opportunities.